 Mario Segale, Inspiration For Nintendo's Hero Plumber, Has Died

-Mario Segale, who inspired one of the world's most recognizable characters in Nintendo's Mario, has died at age 84.
-Segale was Nintendo's landlord outside of Seattle, Wash., when the company created Donkey Kong — the classic game that launched the overalls-wearing Mario.
+Mario Segale, who inspired the plucky plumber Mario — one of the most recognizable characters in the world, let alone in video games — has died at age 84.
+Segale was Nintendo's landlord outside Seattle when the company created Donkey Kong, the classic game that launched the overalls-wearing Mario.

 Segale never sought to play up the connection, instead focusing on his family's lucrative businesses in heavy construction and real estate development in the bustling Seattle region.
 Because of his desire for privacy, few pictures of him exist online.